cran/partialCI/README.md

 ```
 > yfit.pci("RDS-B", "RDS-A")
 Fitted values for PCI model
-  Y[t] = alpha + X[t] %*% beta + M[t] + R[t]
+  Y[t] = X[t] %*% beta + M[t] + R[t]
   M[t] = rho * M[t-1] + eps_M [t], eps_M[t] ~ N(0, sigma_M^2)
   R[t] = R[t-1] + eps_R [t], eps_R[t] ~ N(0, sigma_R^2)

            Estimate Std.
 Err
-alpha        0.2063   0.8804
-beta_RDS-A   1.0531   0.0133
+beta_RDS-A   1.0427   0.0098
-rho          0.9055   0.0355
+rho          0.1770   0.1715
-sigma_M      0.2431   0.0162
+sigma_M      0.0825   0.0130
-sigma_R      0.0993   0.0350
+sigma_R      0.1200   0.0095

--LL = 41.30, R^2[MR] = 0.863
+-LL = -255.97, R^2[MR] = 0.446
 ```

-This example was run on 1/7/2016.
+This example was run on 29/9/2018.
 RDS-A and RDS-B are two classes of shares offered by Royal Dutch Shell that differ slightly in aspects of their tax treatment.
 The above fit shows that the spread between the two shares is mostly mean-reverting but that it contains a small random walk component.
-The mean-reverting component accounts for 86.3% of the variance of the daily returns.
+The mean-reverting component accounts for 44.6% of the variance of the daily returns.
-The value of 0.9055 for rho corresponds to a half-life of mean reversion of about 7 trading days.
+The value of 0.1770 for rho corresponds to a half-life of mean reversion of about 4 trading days.

 To test the goodness of fit, the test.pci function can be used:

 ```
 > h <- yfit.pci("RDS-B", "RDS-A")
-> test.pci(h)
+> test.pci(Y=h)

-	Likelihood ratio test of [Random Walk or CI(1)] vs Almost PCI(1) (joint penalty method)
+LR test of [RW or CI(1)] vs Almost PCI(1) (joint penalty,wilk)

-data:  h
+data:  RDS-B / RDS-A

-Hypothesis              Statistic    p-value
+Hypothesis      Statistic  p-value    alpha alpha_bonf alpha_holm
-Random Walk                 -4.94      0.010
+Random Walk         -8.30    0.000    0.050    0.025    0.050
-AR(1)                       -4.08      0.010
-Combined                               0.010
+AR(1)               -7.68    0.000    0.050    0.025    0.025

 ```

 The test.pci function tests each of two different null hypotheses:
 (a) the residual series is purely a random walk, and (b) the residual series is purely autoregressive.
-In addition, the union of these hypothesis is also tested.
-For practical applications, one is usually most interested in rejecting the first of these null hypotheses, e.g., that the residual series is purely a random walk.
+Only if both null hypothesis can be rejected a time series is classified as partially cointegrated.
+The two p-values of 0.000 indicate that RDS-A and RDS-B are indeed partially cointegrated.
+This still holds true if a Bonferroni corrected significance level (alpha_bonf) is considered.

 The partialCI package also contains a function for searching for hedging portfolios.
 Given a particular stock (or time series),